-Of cause, illness, relationship problems, financial hardship or bad luck are not something you have signed up when you like to buy the house
+Of course, illness, relationship problems, financial hardship or bad luck are not something you have signed up when you bought the house

 In Feng Shui water is the yang-active part which carries energy from point A to B. In modern society, we can substitute water with roads.
 Therefore, a look at surrounding streets that lead to the home could be undertaken.

 - Avoid to buy a home that is located at a T-Junction: As cars approach with high speed, the attached energy goes straight towards the house.
-We call it the Sha-Qi or bad energy that is caused by T-Junctions
+We call it the Sha-Qi or bad energy that is caused by a Feng Shui T Junction

 - Water in Front of Home: Try to avoid that any road, canal, or river is located on the backside of the house.
 As a rule of thumbs, it is always more auspicious to have water flow in front of the home.
 Water should flow from the right to the left along the front.
 For the same reason, traffic flow on the road should be from the right side heading towards the left side.